hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-07-moderator-minute/index.md

 # Interested in volunteering?
 We’re growing our moderation team!

-Also as a response to the growth we’re seeing, we’re scaling the Moderation team!
+Also, as a response to the growth we’re seeing, we’re scaling the Moderation team!
 If you’re interested in volunteering on the moderation team, please read on.

 Hachyderm is operated by two teams: moderation and infrastructure.
 In an effort to